Donald R. Knauss

 Chairman of the Board and Chief Executive Officer

 Knauss previously held a variety of positions in marketing and sales with the Frito-Lay and Tropicana divisions of PepsiCo, Inc. He began his business career as a brand manager in the paper products division at Procter & Gamble.
-Prior to that, he served as an officer of the United States Marine Corps.
+Before that, he served as an officer of the United States Marine Corps.

 Knauss has a long-standing commitment to promoting workplace equality and embracing diversity.
 In 2006, he received The Jackie Robinson Foundation's ROBIE Award for industry achievement.
 The ROBIE Award is the foundation's highest tribute to an individual who has promoted and expanded opportunities for minorities in the corporate world.